georgefourm/popularity-prediction/README.md

 This repository is dedicated to popularity prediction of micro-videos on the TikTok platform, using the audio features extracted from non-original audio using Spotify's API.

-## Installation
+## Setup
 Run `pip install -r requirements.txt` to install dependencies, then create a `.env` file as a copy of the `.env-example` file, and fill out the values.
-To get the TT_* values, open the front page of TikTok, examine the XHR requests, and retrieve the cookie value and device id.
-The token is not necessary.
+To get the TT_* values, open the front page of TikTok, examine the XHR requests, and retrieve the cookie value and device id from the headers of any request.
+For the SPOTIFY_* values, an app must be created from Spotify's [dashboard for developers](https://developer.spotify.com/dashboard/).
+The client ID and secret of this app is used here to access the API.

 ## Usage
 The data collection is a two-step process.
 First, the view data along with the tracks and album names are